Meet alum, Kelsey Carter: A First-Generation Success Story "Following my passion led me to public health"

 Kelsey believed that because she was first-generation and where she was from in Kentucky, that she brought a unique perspective to the classroom.
 This perspective, and her passion for helping others, led her to public health, and eventually changing her career goal of becoming an eye surgeon to the field of public health.

-“In my public health classes, I could relate to the content in class because I’ve actually seen it in my hometown community,” she says.
+“In my public health classes, I could relate to the content in class because I’ve actually seen it in my hometown,” she says.
 “I was able to bring that unique perspective to the table when it came to public health topics like populations having access to resources and overcoming transportation barriers in a rural setting.”

 Advice for first-generation students